 Go t0 the Langelle Photography website to read the rest of the article and view more of Orin’s photography

-Category: Featured, Langelle Photography, Press Coverage, Pressroom, Social Media News, Uncategorized Tags: earth first!, Fairview Timber Sale, Langelle Photography, orin langelle, photography, photojournalism, protests, Shawnee National Forest, Southern Illinois, The Southern
+Category: Concerned Photography, Featured, Forests, Langelle Photography, Press Coverage, Pressroom, Protests & Resistance, Social Media News, Uncategorized Tags: earth first!, Fairview Timber Sale, forests, Langelle Photography, orin langelle, photography, photojournalism, protest, protests, Shawnee National Forest, Southern Illinois, The Southern

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833